rphila/Data-Engineering/Capstone_Project/README.md

 - `temperature_US.csv`: Cleaned and filtered temperature data
 - `i94_laos.csv`: Cleaned and filtered immigration data
 - `us-cities-demographics.csv`: raw us cities demographics data (dataset will be normalized during transformation into redshift tables)
+- `airport-codes_csv.csv`: raw airport codes (will be used to join local_code with i94port to get municipality as city)

 ## Running the pipeline
 ### Prerequisite